 2011 Artslant.com 3rd, 5th, Showcase Winner

 2012 Cocoon, 30’l. x 16’w. x 12’h.
 Environmental Installation for the Cocoon Lounge

 Commissioned by Hanlon Design for iPic Theaters, Mizner Park, Boca Raton, FL

-1998 Purchase, United Airlines Latin American Corporate Collection, Miami International Airport
+1998 Commission, United Airlines Latin American Collection, Miami International Airport

-1998 Commission, United Airlines, Red Carpet Lounge, Miami International Airport
+1998 Commission, Dimensional Painting, United Airlines VIP Lounge, Miami International Airport

 1998 Commission, 120 ft.
 Backlit Photo Mural, Fortune Reality International, Golden Beach, FL

-1993 Commission, Modular Performance installation, MTV International, Miami Beach, FL
+1993 Commission, 3 Modular Performance installations, MTV International, Miami Beach, FL

 Registries & Organizations